ItsMatt1/skateboardingsim/README.md

 Ctrl: Slow down

+You have two minutes do make as many points as you can!

-## We hope you enjoy playing the Skateboarding Simulator Game!
+## I hope you enjoy playing the Skateboarding Simulator Game!
 Your feedback is welcome and appreciated.